 Service Learning

 NEW!!!!
 X2VOL is the database for service hours at LOHS.
 It enables students to view opportunities, contact local organizations and log service hours, all in one convenient location.
-To learn more about logging in, looking up opportunities, signing up for an event, adding hours after you serve or if you have denied service hours, watch this brief x2VOL TUTORIAL.
+To learn more about logging in, looking up opportunities, signing up for an event, adding hours after you serve or if you have denied service hours, watch this brief X2VOL TUTORIAL.

 20 Service Hours are a graduation requirement for all Lake Orion High School students earning a diploma.
+Hours must be completed at a non-profit, 501C-3, or tax exempt organization.
+Organizations will be required to provide a copy of their tax exempt status to Lake Orion High School.

-Service hours are submitted and tracked through the online platform X2VOL.
+All service hours are submitted and tracked through the online platform X2VOL.

 Questions regarding Service Hours can be emailed to servicelearning@lok12.org.